-Spring Arbor Township has two voting precincts with a total of 5,167 registered voters in the Township.
+Spring Arbor Township has three voting precincts with over 6,000 registered voters in the Township.

 To vote in an election, a resident must register.
-To become registered to vote, you can visit the township office or any Secretary of State branch office if you are 18 or older and are a legal citizen.
+To become registered to vote, you can visit the township office, register online, or at any Secretary of State branch office if you are 18 or older and are a legal citizen.

 HOW CAN I BECOME AN ELECTION WORKER?

 There are applications for election workers available at the township office.
 You may stop by and pick up an application or call and one can be mailed to you.
 On the application, you must stipulate your party affiliation.
 This is a legal requirement.